cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

 **Assembly Pro Tips**

 #.
 Use the tip of the hex driver to align the shoulder bolt with the square nut.
 This will make assembly much easier.
 #.
+Make sure the wires on your motor are pointing the same direction as the arrow inside your joints.
+#.
 Use force when inserting the shoulder bolts.
 Sometimes it is hard to get them through the hole in the motor shaft even if perfectly aligned.
 #.
 Tighten the shoulder bolts as tight as possible without stripping.
 It is vital for the future stability of your Pupper!